 Georgia Tech policy allows students to withdraw (drop) from one or more courses each term, if they are permitted to do so by their major school.
 The specific drop-date is published in the academic calendar.
 ISyE follows Georgia Tech policy.
 However, students should be judicious to avoid waste of time and resources.
 A decision to withdraw from a course is a serious one and should be made only after substantial deliberation and preferably in consultation with an academic advisor.
 See the Georgia Tech Catalog for rules and regulations on withdrawals.
 With the exception of part-time graduate students, students who withdraw from school and receive all grades of W will not ordinarily be permitted to re-enroll the next succeeding term.
 Refer to the Georgia Tech Catalog, Section VIII .B, for regulations regarding readmission.

 Unless a student is using Grade Substitution, all grades will be averaged into your GPA.
 Please see the official Grade Substitution Policy for details.
-A very limited Grade Substitution Policy exists for first time freshman who receive a D or an F in a course within their first two terms in residence.
-The class must be repeated within the first 4 semesters in residence and the application for grade substitution must be submitted on time.
+A very limited Grade Substitution Policy exists for students who receive a D or an F in a course.
+The class must be repeated within one calendar year and the application for grade substitution must be submitted on time.

 Certain courses may be taken on a Pass/Fail basis.
 For undergraduate ISyE students these are limited to free electives, humanities and the extra social science (not ECON, Psychology or BOR History requirement).

-For none ISyE courses, the maximum number of Pass/Fail credits is
+For non-ISyE courses, the maximum number of Pass/Fail credits is

 Free electives can be classes such as social science classes, humanities classes, management classes, additional IE electives, etc.